douglas-f/douglas-f.github.io/_posts/2015-02-09-Powershell-Server-Setup-Part-I.md

   - Automation
 ---

-Working on my environment and needing to build out new servers fairly quickly, and not having SCCM or another provisioning tool running at the moment I setout to leverage some powershell scripts that would take me from base install off ISO to a functioning box with a lot less effort on my part.
+Working on my environment and needing to build out new servers fairly quickly, and not having SCCM or another provisioning tool running at the moment I set out to leverage some PowerShell scripts that would take me from the base install off ISO to a functioning box with a lot less effort on my part.

-This is broken up into three parts, based off the three scripts I created for this process, this was developed on 2012R2 using PowerShell v3.
+I've broken up this into three parts, based on the three scripts I created for this process, this was developed on 2012R2 using PowerShell v3.

 <!--more-->

 The first script in this setup is laying the groundwork for the rest of the deployment.

-- IP info is inputted and set
+- Set IP info
-- Hostname is set
+- Set Hostname
 - Domain join occurs
-- Server reboot to apply those changes.
+- Server reboots to apply those changes.

 This will be a partially interactive script, using 'Read-Host' to get info when required.